 - JS 1002 or 1002W: Introduction to Jewish Studies, JS 1040: Introduction to Modern Jewish History, or JS 1010: Introduction to Jewish Religion.

 - Electives – minimum of 15 credit hours

 - Any of the courses that are not used to fulfill a requirement toward the minor may be counted as an elective.

-- Special Topics courses or First-Year Writing Seminar courses dealing with topics related to Jewish Studies may be counted with the approval of the program director.
+- Special Topics courses or First-Year Writing Seminar courses dealing with topics related to Jewish studies may be counted with the approval of the program director.

-To download a Declaration of Minor form, click here.
+Download a Declaration of Minor form here!